GSS-Cogs/csvw-example/index.md

   }
 ```

+You'll notice there's a datatype field, this is a simple mechanism for providing basic data validation.

-The above pattern matching (i.e `"^(M|F)$"`) is done using regular expressions (more information on these can be found at https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb).
+In the example above pattern matching (i.e `"^(M|F)$"`) is done using regular expressions (more information on these can be found at https://blog.usejournal.com/regular-expressions-a-complete-beginners-tutorial-c7327b9fd8eb) where as the other column is simply stated as containing the type `string`.

+Both can be used to validate the provided contents of the columns in question (for more information see the included supplementary section on csvw tooling).

 -----